October 2021 New Book Releases: Witchy Rom-Coms and Folk Retellings

 Between Shades of Gray by Andrew Donkin, Ruta Sepetys, illustrated by Dave Kopka and Brann Livesay (October 12)

-Between Shades of Gray by Ruta Sepetys first debuted in hardcover ten years earlier.
+Between Shades of Gray by Ruta Sepetys first debuted on hardcover ten years earlier.
 A story about survival and resilience, it marked the beginning of a remarkable career.
-Now adapted into graphic novel form by Andrew Donkin new and returning readers will be able to enjoy this incredible story with wonderful illustrations by Dave Kopka and Brann Livesay.
+Now adapted into graphic novel form by Andrew Donkin, new and returning readers will be able to enjoy this incredible story with wonderful illustrations by Dave Kopka and Brann Livesay.

 Our Way Back To Always by Nina Moreno (October 12)